This post may contain affiliate links. Please read our disclosure policy.

 And you’re probably wondering, what do they taste like?
 For me they really taste like normal pancakes.
 There is a very small hint of beet flavor but it’s very subtle.
 After all, there is only one cooked beet for 6 servings, and it’s mixed with the delicious pancake batter.

-Tips for making pink pancakes
+Tips for making the best pink pancakes

 - Make sure the batter is lumpy.
 It’s tempting to make the batter perfectly smooth since we’re using a blender.
 But make sure to only pulse after you add the dry ingredients to keep it lumpy.
 If you overmix the batter, the pancake will turn out more dense and less fluffy.